Devanik21/AnTiEnTRopY/README.md

 - **FFT-based wave signature is phenomenological.** The spectral interpretation of methylation beta profiles as "oscillations" is a mathematical analogy, not a literal biophysical wave.
 Caution is advised in over-interpreting dominant frequencies.

+- **Causal DAG is observational, not interventional.** The Bayesian Causal Dependency Network (Research Report Item 5) is constructed from Pearson correlations, which do not establish directionality.
+True causal graph learning (e.g., PC algorithm, LiNGAM) would require temporal or experimental data.
+The current graph should be interpreted as an empirical correlation skeleton, not a confirmed causal structure.

+- **Kolmogorov complexity is approximated.** The gzip-based compression ratio is a computable proxy for Kolmogorov complexity, not the true (uncomputable) algorithmic complexity.
+It is sensitive to the byte serialization order of the beta-value vector and should be treated as a heuristic disorder measure.

 - **Single dataset, no external validation.** All modules train and evaluate on the same uploaded dataset.
 Independent replication on held-out cohorts (e.g., GEO datasets) is essential before drawing biological conclusions.

 **Planned Extensions:**